satyajitnayk/cli-reminder/README.md

 ## Command-Line Reminder App

 The Command-Line Reminder App is a cross-platform reminder application developed in Go (Golang).
 It provides a simple and efficient way to set, manage, and receive reminders directly from the command line.
 With its minimalist design, users can seamlessly integrate reminders into their daily workflow, making it a convenient solution for tasks, events, and deadlines.
-A cross platform reminder app on command line using go lang.

 ## Usage